Khorog Travel Guide + 7 Things to do in Khorog

 In this Khorog travel guide, you’ll find everything you need to know about the town, the best things to do in Khorog, where to sleep, the best restaurants, and more.

-Note that there is extensive construction happening on the Pamir Highway in summer 2023!
-The roadwork is happening between Qala i Khumb and Khorog and is causing major delays, so it’s adviseable to split the Dushanbe-Khorog jounrye into two days, spending a night in Qala i Khumb.
+Note that there is extensive construction still ongoing on the Pamir Highway in 2026.
+The roadwork is happening between Qala i Khumb and Khorog and is causing major delays, so it’s advisable to plan ahead and ask locally when transport should depart, so as to not get stuck in road closures.

 and plan the perfect itinerary with my 10 day Pamir Highway itinerary